Peripheral Artery Disease (PAD) Treatment

 How Will a Vascular Doctor Determine the Best PAD Treatment for Me?

 Vascular doctors are experts in diagnosing and treating vascular diseases like PAD.
 They can assess a patient’s symptoms in several ways to help determine what type of treatment would serve a patient’s needs.
 If you visit our outpatient centers with classic PAD symptoms, our expert vascular doctors are available to perform several diagnostic tests.

 An ankle-brachial index test is often a starting point.
 Your vascular doctor will measure the blood pressure in your ankle and in your arm and compare the two numbers to get your ankle-brachial index.
 A number below 1.0 can indicate peripheral artery disease.

 Angiograms can provide more information.
 During an angiogram, your vascular doctor will insert a tiny catheter and inject contrast dye into your vascular system.
 With X-ray imaging, the doctor will pinpoint blockages in your arteries.

 Vascular doctors may also use ultrasounds to help locate areas where plaque has built up in your vascular system.
 After thoroughly assessing your symptoms and determining where the blockages are, your vascular doctor may suggest angioplasty, stent placement, or atherectomy to widen the narrowed arterial passageways.
-If you’d like to know more about which PAD treatment options might work best for you, we encourage you to schedule a consultation with one of our board-certified vascular doctors.
+If you’d like to know more about which PAD treatment options might work best for you, we encourage you to schedule a consultation with one of our trusted vascular doctors.

 Guideline to Preparing for Your PAD Appointment